Voice Messages

 Dispatch Behavior

-If only one eligible agent is visible, that agent responds directly to the normalized audio event.
+If only one eligible agent or team is visible, that responder answers the normalized audio event directly.

-If the audio caption or transcript explicitly mentions an agent, that targeted agent responds directly as well.
+If the audio caption or transcript explicitly mentions an agent or team, that targeted responder answers directly as well.

 In these cases, the router does not post an extra visible routing handoff.